Germany's Merck makes $5.9 billion counterbid for Versum

 The proposed deal would value Versum at 13.3 times its 2018 earnings before interest, tax, depreciation and amortization, Oschmann said, adding he anticipated no regulatory problems.

+Merck expects the deal, which it said will reap cost synergies of about 60 million euros annually, to close in the second half of 2019.

-Merck is working with Guggenheim and Sullivan Cromwell on the deal, which a spokesman said was fully financed and has not yet been discussed with Versum.
+Merck is working with Guggenheim and Sullivan Cromwell on the deal, which a spokesman said was fully financed with equity and debt and has not yet been discussed with Versum.

+Merck has been flush with cash since the sale of its consumer health unit to Procter & Gamble for 3.4 billion euros last year.

 Versum was not immediately available for comment.